Idiomatic Rust

 }

-That's just a silly example (and you'd probably use String directly in this case), but it shows how you can avoid lifetimes by using reference-counted pointers.
+That’s just a silly example (and you’d probably use String anyway in that case), but it shows how you can sidestep lifetimes by using reference-counted pointers.

 Conclusion